• Skip to primary navigation

 You take some duck yolks (chicken would work fine too, but they won’t yield as much) cover them in salt, let them sit for two days, then wrap them in cheese cloth and hang them for a week.
 Afterwords the yolks can be shaved like cheese.

-Now the basic salted yolk is a great thing, but eggs, more than anything else I know, will absorb aromas from things they come into contact with.
 When I got a batch of truffles this year, I did an experiment using truffled salt in place of regular salt.
 The truffled yolks tasted so strong that they took over the flavor of a recent soup I made, almost all I could taste was truffle, just from a teency bit of grated yolk hitting the broth.

 After I found out how good the truffle salt worked, I started using herbs, and the results were fantastic.
-Needless to say, you don’t have to have truffles to enjoy the salted yolks, anything with a strong perfume would be excellent.
-For example, salt ground in a robot coupe/food processor with lovage or rosemary gave awesome results too.
-Next year I will have to try ramp leaves.
+Needless to say, you don't have to have truffles to enjoy the salted yolks, anything with a strong perfume would be excellent.

 You might find yourself wondering what you could garnish with shaved, salted egg yolks.
 Here are some of the ways we’ve enjoyed using them.